lauraPrp/unidoughgame/README.md

 # unidoughgame
 there are two things my daughter loves: unicorn and doughnuts.
-Add here we are.
+And here we are.

 A simple game to explore libgdx, little unicorn is greedy!